jiaaro/pydub/API.markdown

 - `format` | example: `"aif"` | default: `"mp3"`
   Format of the output file, supports `"wav"` natively, requires ffmpeg for all other formats.
+- `codec` | example: `"libvorbis"`
+  For formats that may contain content encoded with different codecs, you can specify the codec you'd like the encoder to use.
+For example, the "ogg" format is often used with the "libvorbis" codec. (requires ffmpeg)
 - `bitrate` | example: `"128k"`
   For compressed formats, you can pass the bitrate you'd like the encoder to use (requires ffmpeg)
 - `tags` | example: `{"album": "1989", "artist": "Taylor Swift"}`